Jean Pierre Mégnin: Biography

 Jean Pierre Mégnin, born in Herimoncourt, (Doubs), went to school at the Ecole d'Alfort from 1849 until his graduation in 1853.
 In 1855, he opted for a military career as an army veterinarian and was mainly assigned to Paris or Vincennes.
 He retired in 1885, the year during which he founded the newspaper l'Éleveur, at which time he was the director of the paper.
 Previous to that, he had already been involved in journalism by participating regularly, under the pseudonym of Dr. Joanné, in the writing of the journal l'Acclimatation created by Émile Deyrolle.

 Military career

-After training at the École de cavalerie de Saumur, he was assigned to the 2nd Artillery Regiment in 1855.
+After training at the Saumur Cavalry School, he was assigned to the 2nd Artillery Regiment in 1855.
 He then served, successively, in the 19th Artillery Regiment in 1860, the 2nd Mounted Regiment of artillery of the imperial guard in 1864, the 3rd Lancer Regiment in 1869, the 15th Dragoon Regiment in 1871, the 25th Artillery Regiment in 1872, and the 12th Artillery Regiment in 1874, which he remained in until retirement age.

 He performed the duties of second-class veterinary assistant in 1855, second-class veterinarian from 1860, and first-class veterinarian from 1869.
 He was also responsible for the district inspection of the military slaughterhouse at Vincennes.

 During the Franco-Prussian War of 1870, he was taken prisoner with his unit and he spent several months of captivity in Germany.